cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/service-and-location-restrictions.md

 ### Define Your Shared Responsibility Model

-The [Shared Responsibility Model](./shared-responsibility-model.md) is the most important asset for establishing your cloud foundation’s philosophy.
+The [Shared Responsibility Model Alignment](./shared-responsibility-model-alignment.md) is the most important asset for establishing your cloud foundation’s philosophy.
 If you’re taking a “hands-off” approach that empowers internal cloud customers with a lot of freedom in exchange for a larger chunk of “residual responsibility”, you will have to spend less time evaluating all possible cloud services for blacklisting.
 On the other hand, if your cloud foundation aims to take a lot of responsibility from internal cloud customers’ shoulders, you will have to design and evaluate guardrails more consciously.

 ### Involve Legal and Compliance Stakeholders